acbull/HiCE/README.md

 ## Overview

 HiCE (Hierarchical Context Encoding) is a model for learning accurate embedding of an OOV word with few occurrences.
+This repository is a pytorch implementation of HICE.

 The basic idea is to train the model on a large scale dataset, masking some words out and use limited contexts to estimate their ground-truth embedding.
 The learned model can then be served to estimate OOV words in a new corpus.
 The model can be furthered improved by adapting to the new corpus with 1-st order MAML.